JoeBarnett1224/NumericalMethodsCalculator/README.md

 #### Root Finder

 Root finding is the process of finding solutions, also called roots or zeros, of the equation f(x) = 0.
 A similar procedure is determining fixed points of a function, or values of x which satisfy the equation f(x) = x.
 Some equations, such as x<sup>2</sup> - 7x + 12 = 0, can be easily solved analytically.
 However, equations like tanx = x cannot be solved analytically.
 In these cases numerical techniques must be used to approximate a solution.
+The techniques include bracketing methods and iterative methods.

+Bracketing methods start with a closed interval [a,b] such that the function is continuous over the interval over the interval and f(a) and f(b) have opposite signs.
+By the Intermediate Value Theorem it is the known that a root exists between a and b.
+Bracketing methods shorten the size of this interval while still maining the conditions of the Intermediate Value Theorem, and proceeds until the interva is small enough to approximate the root within a given tolerance.

 ##### Bisection Method